MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-deployment-rdp-certs.md

 localizationpriority: medium
 ms.date: 11/15/2022
 appliesto:
-  - ✅ <a href="https://learn.microsoft.com/windows/release-health/supported-versions-windows-client" target="_blank">Windows 10, version 21H2 and later</a>
+  - ✅ <a href="https://learn.microsoft.com/windows/release-health/supported-versions-windows-client" target="_blank">Windows 10 and later</a>
 ms.technology: itpro-security
 ---

-# Deploy certificates to cloud Kerberos trust and key trust users to enable RDP
+# Deploy certificates to cloud Kerberos trust and key trust users for RDP authentication

 This document describes Windows Hello for Business functionalities or scenarios that apply to:\
 ✅ **Deployment type:** [hybrid](hello-how-it-works-technology.md#hybrid-deployment)\